-The Aonach Eagach really is allot of fun.
+Traversing the Aonach Eagach is allot of fun.
 Stretching approximately 4km along the Glencoe skyline and a total distance of 10km, it deserves the hype as the most iconic ridge traverse in Glencoe.
 With exception to Skye’s Cuillin Ridge, the Aonach Eagach is one of the narrowest you will find in the UK, yet thankfully the scrambling is never too difficult for most of its length.

-In summer the Aonach Eagach is typically completed from East to West starting with a steep approach up Am Bodach and some airy downclimbing shortly after.
-Very quickly sections of the ridge are quite narrow and to some people the exposure can feel considerable, which is why we carry lightweight harnesses and a short climbing rope to help us on our way.
+In summer the Aonach Eagach ridge is typically completed from East to West starting with a steep approach up Am Bodach and some airy downclimbing shortly after.
+Sections of the ridge are quite narrow and to some people the exposure can feel considerable, which is why we carry lightweight harnesses and a short climbing rope to help us on our way.

-In wintertime the Aonach Eagach takes on a different character.
+In wintertime the ridge takes on a different character.
 Double overhanging cornices, icy holds and a cutting wind will not only lengthen the time for a traverse but also the requirement for a lower climbing ratio.
-It is a requirement to have some Winter Mountaineering experience before embarking on a winter traverse.
+It is important to have some Winter Mountaineering experience before embarking on a winter traverse.

 Many of our team have run the ridge, some have even raced along its narrow crest in the Glencoe Skyline Race.
 Rest assured by booking a Summer or Winter traverse of the Aonach Eagach you will be accompanied by a very experienced guide.